circleci/circleci-docs/jekyll/_cci2/aws.md

 ## Troubleshooting

-Refer to the [Introduction to Nomad Cluster Operation]({{site.baseurl}}/2.0/nomad/) document for information about how to check status of Builders.
+If you're unable to run your first builds successfully please start with our [Troubleshooting]({{site.baseurl}}/2.0/troubleshooting/) guide as well as an [Introduction to Nomad Cluster Operation]({{site.baseurl}}/2.0/nomad/) document for information about how to check status of Builders.

 After the build containers start and complete downloading of images, the first build should begin immediately.